tgerarden/aem2850/content/schedule/_index.Rmd

 ### Overview

 The class is structured with three distinct bits.
 On Tuesday I will provide an overview of the topic for the week.
 On Thursday we will work through a hands-on example to gain programming experience.
-Finally, each week outside of class you will complete readings and labs (and other assignments later in the semester).
+Finally, each week outside of class you will complete readings and homework assignments (and other assignments later in the semester).

 - [**Content**](/content/) (<i class="fas fa-book-reader"></i>): This page contains readings, guiding questions, and lecture slides for each topic.